Pool Corporation (POOL) Shares Decline Despite Market Challenges - News Heater

-The stock of Pool Corporation (NASDAQ: POOL) has decreased by -4.88 when compared to last closing price of 382.66.Despite this, the company has seen a loss of -0.48% in its stock price over the last five trading days.
+The stock of Pool Corporation (NASDAQ: POOL) has decreased by -1.91 when compared to last closing price of 365.97.Despite this, the company has seen a loss of -6.19% in its stock price over the last five trading days.
 The Wall Street Journal reported on 12/19/22 that Pool Corp.
 Can Regain Buoyancy

 Is It Worth Investing in Pool Corporation (NASDAQ: POOL) Right Now?